-The group has an investment, classified as held for trading, through portfolio management account with a leading Saudi Asset Management broking institution ("fund manager') and as per the portfolio management agreement the fund manager is allowed to trade in Islamic debt and equity securities on behalf of the Group.
+The group has an investment, classified as held for trading, through portfolio management account with a leading Saudi Asset Management broking institution ("fund manager") and as per the portfolio management agreement the fund manager is allowed to trade in Islamic debt and equity securities on behalf of the Group.
 The transaction during the period is detailed below:

-2019 2018
+Six-month period ended 30 June 2020 (Unaudited) Year ended 31 December 2019 (Audited)

 SR 000 SR 000

-Balance, beginning of the year 863 863

-Purchased / sold during the year - -
+Balance, beginning of the period/year Purchased / sold during the period/year 863 863

 863 863

 Realised gains - -

-Total 863 863
+Total Transfers/withdrawals 863 863

-Transfers/withdrawals

-Balance, end of the year 863 863
+Balance, end of the period/year 863 863

-Investment includes SR 863 thousand as at 31 December 2019 (31 December 2018 SR 863 thousand) representing cash deposit held with the fund manager.
+Investment includes SR 863 thousand as at 30 June 2020 (31 December 2019 SR 863 thousand) representing cash deposit held with the fund manager.
 The funds are expected to be invested in the subsequent periods.